 - Guidelines for Memorial Services, (Trisagion Prayers for the Departed)

 - Guidelines for Reading the Bible (Church Lectionary of Daily Readings)

 - Thoughts/ Guidelines for Alms- Giving

 - Photo Gallery

 a Parish of the Antiochian Orthodox Christian Archdiocese of North America, jurisdiction of the Orthodox Christian Church

-New photographs from Holy Week and Pascha for 2012 are on the PHOTOS OF HOLY WEEK AND PASCHA link below
+NEW PHOTOGRAPHS from Holy Week and Pascha are on the PHOTOS OF HOLY WEEK AND PASCHA link below

 FOR PICTURES FROM THE NEW ICONS IN THE DOME, CHRISTMAS SEASON, BISHOP THOMAS’ VISIT, FATHER DAVID’S ANNIVERSARY CELEBRATION, THE PARISH PICNIC see The Photos of Parish Life